CHEMeDATA/CHEMeDATA.github.io/README.md

 [t](test_html_javascritp.html)
 --->

+### Technical information

+In short, we shall recommend using linked data, as a manner to faciliate the use of any existing ontologies (For author, institution, funding, and key *Chemistry objects*).
+These linked data may be enclosed in RO-crate frames.
+Tools generating chemistry archives may direcly use these format, or any other xml with accessible schema with appropriate data to allow for the generation of more "searchable" standards.

+OAP-

 ### General recommendations

 - Include the crude/original data (chemdraw files, log files from commercial software, spreadsheets, spectra in the spectrometers format, pictures, etc.) in archive files.